D067659/tpmc_documentation/evaluation/comparison_with_existing_platforms.md

 6. User sign up service

 ### Features yet to be implemented
-1. Graphical user interface for routine creation
+1. More visual Graphical user interface for routine creation e.g. like a process chart
 2. More complex Routine model
 3. Testing and validation tool for the definition of APIs and Routines
 4. Constantly polling triggers
 5. Push events by API providers
 6. Handling of unavailable operations through recent event lists or waiting
+7. Implement more advanced (e.g. semantic) validation of an Operation's result
+8. Allow Operations to have multiple results

 [1]: https://platform.ifttt.com/docs
 [2]: https://platform.ifttt.com/blog/product_overview